dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.1 - [An angles module](/2021/04/16/js-javascript-example-angles-module/)

 I often run into all kinds of problems that have to do with angles.
 I have found, or made solutions for many of these problems, but it would maybe be a good idea to have a stand alone module with some, if not all of these methods as they come up.
+For example there is figuring out what direction a current angle should change to face a target angle, when doing so there are two angles and two directions, but it would be nice to know which way would be faster.
+That is just one of many little things that will come up with angles, and this module aims to help address at least some of them.
 ### 1.2 - [Attack wave control system](/2021/03/31/js-javascript-example-attack-wave-control-system)

 First off I have an attack wave control system that I might use in one or more canvas games, when it comes to my collection of canvas examples, and any other similar future project that revolves around the canvas element or some kind of game framework.
 The goal with this javaScript example was not to make a full, complete game, but is was to create a way to control the flow of waves of enemies units coming into a game world area.